A woman walking at the fortress of Ramnous, Greece.

 Temples of Nemesis and Themis

 The two Doric temples – Nemesis and Themis – sit side by side almost in a parallel fashion but not quite.
-Nemesis temple was built between 430–420 BC, by the same unknown architect who built the Temple of Hephestus in Ancient Agora in Athens and the Temple of Poseidon in Sounion.
+Nemesis temple was built between 430–420 BCE, by the same unknown architect who built the Temple of Hephestus in Ancient Agora in Athens and the Temple of Poseidon in Sounion.

-The temple was dedicated to Nemesis, who after being relentlessly stalked by Zeus, she gave birth to Helen of Troy (the Greek wife of Menelaos who left him because she fell in love with Paris, a Troyan prince.
+The temple was dedicated to Nemesis, who after being relentlessly stalked by Zeus, gave birth to Helen of Troy (the Greek wife of Menelaos who left him because she fell in love with Paris, a Troyan prince.
 That gave the Greeks the “excuse” to start a war against ancient Troy and take its riches).

 Nemesis goddess: the Hybris Punisher

 Nemesis was the daughter of Oceanus and Justice, a winged goddess holding a whip or a dagger.
-Nemesis is present in Greek tragedies, always avenging the crimes committed by humans and the hard punisher of “Hybris”.
+She is present in Greek tragedies, always avenging the crimes committed by humans and the hard punisher of “Hybris”.

 Hybris: when someone has excessive confidence and arrogance, believing that he is better than everyone else.
 Then this person violates the physical order and insults the gods and there should be some kind of punishment.
 The word Hybris is still used in a similar context in modern Greek (minus the divine punishment).